alzwded/JakMuse/README.md

 The `S` parameter represents the percentage to which to stabilise the volume of the note after the decay phase. `255` means 100% of `MaxVol`, `128` means ~50%, etc.

 `Filter` is the frequency of a low pass filter applied over the signal.
-The maximum frequency is `65534` for arbitrary reasons.
-The actual frequency is `+1`d, again for arbitrary reasons.
 The filter is applied individually to each channel, and not to the mixed output.

 The `LFO*` parameters control the LFO-based amplitude modulation for each channel.
 The LFO is a sine.